DAILY WONDER

 You could donate to the Food Bank:

-As this festival is about compassion, you could follow St. Martin's footsteps and make a donation to the food bank or think of some other way to bring warmth and hope to others.
+As this festival is about compassion, you could follow St. Martin's footsteps and donate to the food bank or think of another way to bring warmth and hope to others.

 In this time of turning inward, may you find your light shining brightly and remember that even the tiniest flame can dispel the darkness.